Pravez/ColoringWorld/TESTS RESULTS.md

 ### What we did :

-    - Corrected the bug with the death screen which was called twice
+    * Corrected the bug with the death screen which was called twice
+    * Random bugs are probably due to OS, trying to correct it

 ## Tests results for version v0.2.4